Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot.md

 - `MaxWeightInvalid`: the weight specified in the `Transact` instruction is not sufficient to cover for the weight of the transaction.
 - `TooExpensive`: Typically tied to `BuyExecution`, means that the amount of assets used to pay for fee is non-sufficient.
 - `Barrier`: One of the barriers failed, we need to check the barriers individually.
+- `UnreachableDestination`: Arises when the supported XCM version of the destination chain is unknown.
+In those cases the chain falls back to the safe XCM version but if it is not set, the communication  then the destination is unreachable.

 ---
 ## 🔨 Decoding scale-encoded messages